ShafayetRajit/shafayetrajit.github.io/index.md

 <br />

-<p style="background-image: linear-gradient(90deg, #020024 0%, #090979 35%, #00d4ff 100%); -webkit-background-clip: text; color: transparent;"><em>I am actively exploring PhD opportunities for Fall 2025 admission.
+<p style="background-image: linear-gradient(to left, indigo, #6CB4EE); -webkit-background-clip: text; color: transparent;"><em>I am actively exploring PhD opportunities for Fall 2025 admission.
 If you know of any relevant openings, I would be grateful for your insights.
 Thank you!</em></p>

 <hr>